Dmahe494/Dan-Maher-Bootcamp-Repository/1-Lesson-Plans/05-Archiving-and-Logging-Data/Day 3/Activities/03_Log_Filtering/Unsolved/README.md

        #Compress=yes
        ```

-     - `Storage=` is the persistence setting and `auto` indicates logging persistence if space is available.

-       - Uncomment the `Storage=auto` and save the file.

     - Whenever the `journal.conf` file is modified, `systemd-journald` needs to be restarted before the changes take effect.

-      - Run: `sudo systemctl restart systemd-journald`

       - Log persistence is now enabled.